-Approximately 50 percent of plastic packaging is thrown away, and about one-third of it ends up in our oceans.
+Approximately 50 percent of plastic packaging is thrown away, and more than 8 million tons of plastic are dumped in our oceans every year.
 While there’s a global movement to reduce plastic waste, these efforts often exclude lower-income communities.
 For these communities, buying staple items in bulk is prohibitively expensive, forcing them to purchase in smaller containers, more often—exacerbating the plastic waste problem and forcing low-resource families to pay significantly more, on a per-unit basis, for their products.

 Algramo tackles both these issues with its reusable packaging system, enabling anyone to buy in bulk—providing cost savings to customers and reducing plastic waste.
 Algramo’s system includes three key components: reusable containers with radio-frequency identification (RFID) chips to facilitate payment; Internet of Things (IoT)-connected vending machines to dispense products in bulk; and electric tricycles to deliver product refills.